How A University Pivoted to Virtual Instruction and Learning As the COVID-19 Crisis Escalated

 Laboratory and design coursework, as well as student and faculty research, also moved online.

-Matt Libera, a materials science professor who oversees an upper-level Design V ("D5") course required of all undergraduate engineering students, managed the transition by leveraging a virtual-laboratory software package that enables simulations with a range of materials, systems and processes.
+Matt Libera, a materials science professor who oversees an upper-level Design V ("D5") course required of all undergraduate engineering students, managed the transition by leveraging a virtual-laboratory software package that enabled simulations with a range of materials, systems and processes.

-"One problem we worked on remotely, for instance, was comparing the energy consumption and CO2 output required to package and transport Pellegrino water — packaged in Italy in either a glass bottle, an aluminum can or a plastic bottle — that is eventually consumed in Hoboken, New Jersey," he explains.
+"One problem we worked on remotely, for instance, was comparing the energy consumption and CO2 output required to package and transport San Pellegrino water — packaged in Italy in either a glass bottle, an aluminum can or a plastic bottle — that is eventually consumed in Hoboken, New Jersey," he explains.

 One team of three D2 students, for instance, designed a working enclosure styled after New York’s Guggenheim Museum from scratch, using software tools — without access to any of the structure’s blueprints.